Museum Van Loon

 The prestigious Van Loon family were the last residents of this elegant eighteenth-century canal house and transformed it into an enjoyable house museum.

-Residence of the Van Loon family since 1884, it was completely restored as it was during the Golden Age and open to the public in 1973.
+The Van Loon Museum was the residence of the Van Loon family since 1884 and was completely restored as it was during the Golden Age.
+It opened to the public in 1973.

 Visiting Museum Van Loon

 The best way to explore this museum is to start on the bottom floor.
 One of the rooms features a video with interesting facts about the Van Loon family and their home.
 Another advantage is that the video is in English, so you won’t have any problem understanding it.

 The video shows how some of the townhouse’s windows had curtains painted on them, so the servants couldn’t see through them, or how there are various secret passages connecting some of the houses so the family could move around without being seen.